facebookresearch/pal/README.md

 Empirical study of memorization capacity of MLPs and their abilities to leverage hidden factorization.

 ## Organization
-The main resuable code is in the `src` folder.
+The main reusable code is in the `src` folder.
 The code for our different research streams is in the `projects` folder.
 Other folders may include:
 - `data`: contains data used in the experiments.